nfcharles/clj-ais/README.md

 ## Usage

-The library contains an entrypoint for an example decoding app.
+The library contains an entrypoint for an example decoding application.
 This can be invoked via `bin/ais-decode`

 ```bash